boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 #### Sorting data

 You can sort the dimension data using the Sort option under the Settings menu list.
-To apply sorting for the data, refer to the[Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).
+To apply sorting for the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column).

 ![Sort option](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/sort-option.png)

 #### Filtering data

 You can apply a filter by selecting the filter option in settings.
-For more details, refer to the[filters](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+For more details, refer to the [filters](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 > **NOTE:**  By default, the filter will be set for the top 5 records.